-Over time, I learned a few useful facts while working with NodeJS that made my life a lot easier at the beginning stage.
-I tried to compile them into a list on this post.
-As a NodeJS developer, you may find at least some of these NodeJS tips helpful as well.
+Over time, I learned a few useful facts while working with NodeJS that made my life much easier at the beginning.
+I tried to compile them into a list in this post.
+As a NodeJS developer, you may find at least some of these NodeJS tips helpful.

 Using Strict Mode In Coding: